AmazingAng/WTF-Solidity/Languages/en/27_ABIEncode_en/readme.md

 - compare and verify the similarities and differences of four encoding functions
 ![](./img/27-2_en.png)

-- check the decodeing result of `abi.decode`
+- check the decoding result of `abi.decode`
 ![](./img/27-3_en.png)

 ## ABI的使用场景